scrapnode/kanthor-docs/docs/introduction.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
+import ReactPlayer from 'react-player' import demo from './assets/video/demo.webm'

 # Introduction

-Kanthor is an Open-source Webhook Gateway that help you manage message deliver easier.
-The system is focusing on ship the best experirence to the developer who using this system and the devops engineer who operate this system.
+Kanthor is an open-source Webhook Gateway designed to streamline message delivery management.
+The system prioritizes delivering the best experience to both developers utilizing the system and the DevOps engineers overseeing its operation.

-Kanthor principles are heavily inspired by the book **Designing Data-Intensive Applications** what describes which characteristics of a data-instensive system should have
+Kanthor's principles draw heavily from the book **Designing Data-Intensive Applications** which outlines essential characteristics for data-intensive systems:

 - Reliability: Tolerating hardware and software faults as well as human errors
 - Scalability: Measuring load and performance as well as latency percentiles and throughput